 Women, Gender, and Sexuality Studies BA Requirements

-The Bachelor of Arts (BA) in Women's Studies requires at least 30 credit hours (with a C or better) including:
+The Bachelor of Arts (BA) in Women, Gender, and Sexuality Studies requires at least 30 credit hours (with a C or better) including:

 - WS 439: Feminist Theory, cross-listed as POLS 339 (3) DS

 - WS 440: Feminist Methods and Research (3) DS